socialvibe/truex-ads-docs/bluescript-reference.md

-videoFirstQuartile | Triggered when 25% of the video has played. videoSecondQuartile | Triggered when 50% of the video has played. videoThirdQuartile | Triggered when 75% of the video has played. videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback. videoDidEnterFullscreen | Triggered when the video is set to fullscreen size.
+videoFirstQuartile | Triggered when 25% of the video has played. videoSecondQuartile | Triggered when 50% of the video has played. videoThirdQuartile | Triggered when 75% of the video has played. videoNearCompleted | Triggered when X% of the video has played.
+Where X is set as a creative ad parameter video_near_completed_percent (0-100). videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback. videoDidEnterFullscreen | Triggered when the video is set to fullscreen size.